wheeljuke/Langchain_learn/README.md

 MBP 2021 M1 Pro 16G Ram
 Python 3.13

-## Future work
+## Road Map
 ~~1.
 Create a card format in Anki to accept this ["flashcard_index", "flashcard_topic", "flashcard_question", "flashcard_answer", "flashcard_keyword"] format.~~
 ~~1-1.
 Index should be ingnored, the others should be filled into their respective fields.~~
 2. Clozer for llm unsupervised traning could be a good option for flashcard generation.
 3. Possibly restructure chunking by pages into a vector database.
-4. Improve the prompt even more to reduce format conflict with JSON, and increase question specificity to remove odd questions.
+~~4.
+Improve the prompt even more to reduce format conflict with JSON, and increase question specificity to remove odd questions.~~
+5. Add audio recording and speech to text capabilities, for further highlight specificity in classes such as LMarch
+6. Add UI for pdf import and page selection